NikaOrl/next-range-selector/src/stories/with-different-styles.md

 ## The range-selector with different directions

-You can set any styles you'll want for the range-selector.
+You can set any styles you want for the range-selector.
 There are following inputs:

-- railStyle?: Styles;
+- railStyle: Styles;
-- processStyle?: Styles;
+- processStyle: Styles;
-- markStyle?: Styles;
+- markStyle: Styles;
-- markStepStyle?: Styles;
+- markStepStyle: Styles;
 - dotStyle: Styles;
-- borderStyle?: Styles;
+- borderStyle: Styles;
 - bordersColors: string[] (default ['#9d9d9d', '#c6c6c6'])

-You can use transclusion for dots and marks by setting ng-templates in dotTpl and markTpl.
+You can use transclusion for dots and marks by setting ng-templates in [dotTpl] and [markTpl].
 The component return pos, index, disabled it or not (boolean disabled) and on focus it or not (boolean focus) for every dot.
-And value for every mark.
+And value (number or string) for every mark.
 So you can add some styles for every state and show whatever and however you want it.

 ### The template for this example looks like the code below